 Calculations demonstrating compliance with this report shall be submitted to the code official for approval.
 The calculations shall be prepared by a licensed design professional where required by the statutes of the jurisdiction in which the project is to be constructed.

 The evaluation report shall state that roof or wall panel resistance to air infiltration is outside the scope.
-Panels shall be permitted to be rated for resistance to air infiltration based on successful testing in accordance with Section 5.6.1.1 or 5.6.2.1.
+Panels shall be permitted to be rated for resistance to air infiltration based on successful testing in accordance with Section 5.6.1.1 or 5.6.2.1 of this criteria.

-Panels used on exterior walls shall be flashed in accordance with IBC Section 1405.4 or IRC Section R905.4.6 and be placed over a water-resistive barrier in accordance with IBC Section 1404.2 or IRC R703.1.
-Alternative means of weather protection shall be permitted based on successful testing in accordance with Section 5.6.2.2.
+Panels used on exterior walls shall be flashed in accordance with IBC Section 1405.4 or IRC Section R905.4.6 and be placed over a water-resistive barrier in accordance with IBC Sections 1402.2, 1403.2, and 1404.2 or IRC Section R703.1.
+Alternative means of weather protection shall be permitted based on successful testing in accordance with Section 5.6.2.2 of this criteria.

 The evaluation report shall state the minimum allowable panel roof deck slopes for each listed panel type.
 The deck slopes shall not be less than minimums stated in IBC Section 1507.4.2 or IRC Section R905.10.2

 The evaluation report shall include a statement that flashing requirements for roof assemblies, when applicable, shall comply with IBC Section 1503.2 and 1503.3 or IRC Section R903.2 and R903.3.
-Underlayment shall be installed in accordance with IBC Section 1507.4.5 where applicable wind conditions occur.
-Alternative means of weather protection shall be permitted based on successful testing in accordance with Section 5.6.1.2.
+Underlayment shall be installed in accordance with IBC Sections 1507.1 and 1507.4.5 considering applicable wind conditions.
+Alternative means of weather protection shall be permitted based on successful testing in accordance with Section 5.6.1.2 of this criteria.

 The evaluation report shall state that roof panels are limited to installations complying with IBC Section 1505.2 Exception No. 2, or IRC Section R902.1 Exception No. 2 as Class A roof assemblies or where nonclassified roofing is permitted by the IBC or IRC.
-Other classifications and installation methods shall be permitted based on successful testing in accordance with Section 5.7.1.
+Other classifications and installation methods shall be permitted based on successful testing in accordance with Section 5.7.1 of this criteria.

 The evaluation report shall state that wall panels are limited to installations where non-fire- resistance-rated construction is permitted by the IBC or IRC.
-Wall panels shall be permitted in fire-resistance-rated wall assemblies based on successful testing in accordance with Section 5.7.2.
+Wall panels shall be permitted in fire-resistance-rated wall assemblies based on successful testing in accordance with Section 5.7.2 of this criteria.

 The evaluation report shall state that panel use as protection of glazed openings located in wind- borne debris regions is outside the scope.
-Panels shall be permitted to be used as impact- resistant coverings based on successful testing in accordance with Section 5.8.
+Panels shall be permitted to be used as impact- resistant coverings based on successful testing in accordance with Section 5.8 of this criteria.

 Design of panel penetrations and other panel discontinuities shall be the responsibility of the design professional using rational engineering mechanics or in accordance with the manufacturer’s installation instructions as approved by the building official.

-For load combinations that include wind uplift, the nominal wind load shall be permitted to be multiplied by 0.67 provided the conditions in AISI S100, Appendix D6.2.1a (A through G) are satisfied.
+For load combinations that include wind uplift, the nominal wind load shall be permitted to be multiplied by 0.67 provided the conditions in AISI S100-16, Appendix A, Section I6.3.1a (a through g) or AISI S100-12 and -07-S2-10 Appendix A Section D6.2.1a (a through g) are satisfied.
 The evaluation report shall state whether or not conditions A and D to G have been satisfied for each panel listed in the report.
 Report shall also state that compliance with conditions B and C are the responsibility of the design professional.